 |About Our Group

 We are a combined experimental and theoretical research group.
-We focus on food protein functionality and the physico-chemical and surface properties of food molecules.
+We focus on the separation of proteins from novel sources and agri-food co-product stream, food protein functionality and the physico-chemical and surface properties of food molecules.

 What We Do